visualboyadvance-m/visualboyadvance-m/README.md

 If you are using the windows binary release and you need localization, unzip the `translations.zip` to the same directory as the executable.

-## Note for Windows Users

-If you are having issues, try resetting your config file first.
+If you are having issues, try resetting the config file first, go to `Help -> Factory Reset`.

-- open file explorer
-- in the location bar, type `%USERPROFILE%\AppData\Local` and press enter
-- delete the directory called `visualboyadvance-m`

 ## Building